Mandy Moore Celebrates National Candy Day With Epic Throwback GIF

 "Love always, Mandy. #NationalCandyDay," she wrote.

 Before she was making you cry all the tears on NBC's This Is Us, the 33-year-old star was best known for her pop career.
-"Candy," her debut single, was released 18 years ago in 1999, when pop princesses such as Britney Spears and Christina Aguilera were rising to fame.
+"Candy" was released 18 years ago in 1999, when pop princesses such as Britney Spears and Christina Aguilera were rising to fame.

 Love always, Mandy.???#NationalCandyDay pic.twitter.com/3qPUfDMXYO— Mandy Moore (@TheMandyMoore) November 4, 2017